Correspondence between neuroevolution and gradient descent

 \section{Introduction}

 In broad terms there are two types of method used to train neural networks, divided according to whether or not they explicitly evaluate gradients of the loss function.
 Gradient-based methods include the backpropagation algorithm\c{linnainmaa1976taylor,werbos1982applications,rumelhart1995backpropagation,rumelhart1986learning,hecht1992theory,lecun1989backpropagation,chauvin1995backpropagation,schmidhuber2015deep}.
-In simple gradient descent, the parameters (weights and biases) $\x$ of a network evolve with training time according to the prescription $\dot{\x} =- \alpha \nabla \u$, where $\alpha$ is a learning rate and $\nabla \u$ is the gradient of a loss function $\u$ with respect to the network parameters.
-The non-gradient-based methods (sometimes called ``black box'' methods) include stochastic processes in which changes to a neural network are proposed and accepted with certain probabilities, and are related to Monte Carlo\c{metropolis1953equation,hastings1970monte} and genetic algorithms\c{GA,GA2,montana1989training}.
+The non-gradient-based methods (sometimes called ``black box'' methods) include stochastic processes in which changes to a neural network are proposed and accepted with certain probabilities, and encompass Monte Carlo\c{metropolis1953equation,hastings1970monte} and genetic algorithms\c{GA,GA2,montana1989training}.
 Both gradient-based and non-gradient-based methods have been used to train neural networks for a variety of applications, and, where comparison exists, perform similarly well\c{DQN,morse2016simple,salimans2017evolution,zhang2017relationship}.
 For instance, recent numerical work shows that stochastic evolutionary strategies applied to neural networks are competitive with explicit gradient-based methods on hard reinforcement-learning problems\c{salimans2017evolution}.